 When is a high Click Through Rate not good?

 As we said before, your Click Through Rate comes from your ads being shown and being assessed as relevant to the search.
 You’re paying to show them, and so you’re expecting a sale somewhere.
 This is why your choice of keywords is important.
 If you pick a keyword or keyword(s) and write a great ad for it that earns a good Click Through Rate, but it has nothing to do with the product, then a high Click Through Rate is bad.
 Because the people who click on the ad are highly unlikely to buy if they aren’t associated, which is an expensive mistake.
 So don’t forget that the Click Through Rate being higher is only good when you are targeting the right people with your ads.

-When you’re using PPC and other paid targeted ads for your DropShipping business, getting the most value for money from your ad spend is essential.
+When you’re using PPC and other paid targeted ads such as Google Shopping for your DropShipping business, getting the most value for money from your ad spend is essential.
 A decent Click Through Rate is essential, but look for quality over quantity.
 Getting the right clicks is much more important than a high click rate – quality clicks will mean much higher sales and better return on investment.

 DropShip products from verified suppliers to diversify your inventory and scale your eCommerce business